SunilDeveloper7/My-Health/README.md

 <h2>MVP Goals</h2>

 Here is the brief discription and features of how this app works.
-<li>you can excess thousand of topic and sub-topic related to your health queries.
+<li>You can excess thousand of topic and sub-topic related to your health queries.
 <li>You/User can make a profile and save your queries and information for your future references.
 <li>You/user can share the information to other
-<li>you can create your health profile b entering your full information
+<li>You can create your health profile b entering your full information
 <li>With your given information app can recommend you vaious health information as well as display you your nearest healthcare facilities.

 <h2>Stretch Goals<h2>